How can we help?

 1. Log in to iPrescribe with your username and password.

-2. When prompted for the security code:
+2. When prompted for a security code:

 • Press the button on your hardware token.